StevenBlack/vocab/million-dollar-words.md

 ### fungible
 Easily interchangeable with something else; the opposite of unique.
 One loaf of bread is fungible with another.
 In a recession, some employers find certain employees fungible.
-It's pronounced FUN-JI-BLE.

 ### gaffe
 A social blunder, just like a faux pas (see faux pas).
 If you meet the president and call him Your Royal Highness, that's a gaffe.
-Pronounced GAFF.

 ### gainsay